 When you ask the right question, “Where is the low-hanging fruit?”, the answer is right in front of you: electric power generation.

-Even after all the wind and solar we’ve built, after the conversions from coal to natural gas, it is still 28% of all greenhouse gas emissions in our country.
+Even after all the wind and solar plants we’ve built, after the conversions from coal to natural gas, it is still 28% of all greenhouse gas emissions in our country.
 In the years to come, with the increasing electrification of transportation, that’s going to grow.
-Unlike any other major sector of our economy, it is realistic to think of power generation being a zero-carbon activity in next two or three decades.
-With renewables, nuclear power and some technological advances in storage, America can eliminate the burning of fossil fuels for electrical power.
+Unlike any other major sector of our economy, it is realistic to think of power generation being a zero-carbon activity in the next two or three decades.
+With renewables, nuclear power, and some technological advances in storage, America can eliminate the burning of fossil fuels for electrical power.

-Laura Zapata, Bob Corney and I have started a company to help move this along: Clearloop.
+Laura Zapata, Bob Corney, and I have started a company to help move this along Clearloop.
 It offers a fresh approach to carbon offsets: building solar farms to replace electric power generated from fossil fuels with clean, renewable solar power.
 The best approach to mitigating carbon is not to try to drag it back out of the atmosphere and store it temporarily in trees, it’s to stop taking it out of the ground in the first place.

 Our next step is to convince the NGOs who monitor and credit carbon to accept and welcome this new tool to combat climate change.
 That has frankly proven more difficult than I would ever have imagined.
 I don’t know how many times we’ve heard from them, “The science is sound, we agree it works, but it’s not in our rulebook, sorry.”

 There’s good news though.
-Businesses we’ve talked to are intrigued and interested.
+Many businesses we’ve talked to are intrigued and interested.
 They find the Clearloop approach more transparent and measurable than natural solutions.
 For many, the economics are better.
 And they love the fact that it invests their money right here in the United States, creating jobs, tax base, and improving our electrical infrastructure.

 Many of America’s corporations, despite their profit motive and responsibility to shareholders, have placed themselves on the front lines fighting climate change.
 Clearloop’s mission in the years ahead is simple: help them.